maskaz/433_window_sensor/Readme.md

 Two reed switchs are located on not moving part of the window.
 Upper reed switch is connected to Attiny85 interrupt pin.
-When it state will change,  Attiny85 will be awaken from deep sleep,  will check state on interrupt pin and pin connected to lower reed switch.
+If state changes, Attiny85 will be awaken from deep sleep, will check state on interrupt pin and pin connected to lower reed switch.

 Depending on state those two reed switches, Attiny will send signal that can be interpreted by Home assistant.